 The Summer Growing Program – a six-week Schenectady County Summer Youth Employment Cooperative site for Schenectady County high school-aged youth.
 Youth participants work as part of a crew to plant, tend, and harvest vegetables.
 Crew then helps to distribute produce to food pantries and to sell vegetables at the Fehr Avenue Farm Stand.
 Youth also participate in regular workshops and discussions about food systems, sustainability, nutrition, diversity and leadership through work in urban organic agriculture.
 No previous experience is necessary, but applicants must be willing and able to work hard.

 Our main garden is located at the Sustainable Living Center at 180 PTL Arthur Chaires Lane in Central Park, next to the tennis courts.
 We also use garden space on the corner of Fehr Avenue and Central Park Road, directly across the street from Parkview Cemetery.

 Farm Stand – part of our summer growing program is running the farm stand located on the corner of Fehr Avenue and Central Park Road.
 We are open for six weeks (maybe more depending on the weather).

 Harvest Share – during the growing season, our produce is sold to local residents through a modified CSA called Harvest Share.
-Members sign up during the winter for a season of locally- and naturally- grown fruit and vegetables for weekly pick up.
+Members sign up during the winter for a season of locally- and naturally- grown vegetables for weekly pick up.

 While the Seed to Harvest crew spends most of their time in the garden, there are often times when they need an ear to listen, time to prepare for their TASC (formerly GED), or practice for interviews.
 The wonderful help of local volunteers in the garden allows us the time to work on these other tasks.
 Adult volunteers are needed during the spring and fall seasons.
 Volunteers will learn hands-on gardening skills, the chance to mentor our crew, and enjoy a few hours of a relaxing time spent in an urban garden.